usethisname1419/COREXITAL-MULTITOOL/README.md

+###HACKERTOOL1
+By: Derek Johnston

+Run the script and it will automatically install requirements and dependencies.
+Port Scanner with automatic SSH Brute and Automatic anonymous FTP login.

 # HACKERTOOL1
-port scanner with service detection featuring automatic anonymous ftp login and ssh brute

 Threaded port scanner I created that checks for anonymous ftp login and ssh brute.